Properties

 When updating values for a record's checkbox type properties, format the values in the following ways:

-• Multiple select checkbox property: to add or append values to a multiple checkboxes property, add a semicolon before the first value, and include a semicolon between each value.
+. - Multiple select checkbox property: to add or append values to a multiple checkboxes property, add a semicolon before the first value, and separate the values with semicolons without a space between.
 If the property has an existing value, the leading semicolon will append the values instead of overwriting the value.
-For example, a contact has the existing value DECISION_MAKER for the hs_buying_role property.
-To add additional values without replacing the existing value, your request would look like this:
+For example, a contact has the existing value

-When assigning users to CRM records via API, your value must be user's owner id, which you can find in your property settings or via the owners API.
-For example, to assign a user as owner of a contact, send a PATCH request to crm/v3/objects/contacts/{contactId}, with the body { "properties":{ "hubspot_owner_id": "41629779"}}.
+, which you can find in your property settings or via the owners API.
+For example, to assign a user as owner of a contact, send a PATCH

 You can clear an object property value via the API by setting the property value to an empty string.